bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ## Widget versioning

 Widget versioning allows developers to make updates to widget templates without impacting existing widgets created using those templates.
 One widget template can have multiple versions, each with its own `template` and `schema` properties.
-The same widget template can be used to create multiple widgets, and each widget can point to a different version of the widget template.
+You can use the same widget template to create multiple widgets, and each widget can point to a different version of the widget template.

 The widget template’s `current_version_uuid` property points to the most recent version of the widget template.
-When you create a widget, it automatically uses the most recent version of the widget template and saves it as the `version_uuid` property.
-Updating the widget template will change the value of the `current_version_uuid` in the widget and the widget template but it will not change the value of the widget’s `version_uuid` property.
+When you create a widget, it automatically uses the most current version of the widget template and saves it as the `version_uuid` property.
+Updating the widget template will change the value of the `current_version_uuid` in the widget and the widget template, but it will not change the value of the widget’s `version_uuid` property value.
 As a result, updating the widget template will not impact existing widgets derived from it.

 **Widget template definitions**